plasma-observatory-simulations/plasma-observatory-simulations.github.io/models/psc.rst

   :width: 400
   :alt: Figure from a simulation.

-Three-dimensional rendering of the magnetic-field component Bz (a) and the magnitude of the current density |J| (b) from a 3D simulation of anisotropic turbulence.
-Adapted from Agudelo Rueda et al., JPP, 2021.
+Three-dimensional rendering of the magnetic-field component Bz (a) and the magnitude of the current density \|J\| (b) from a 3D simulation of anisotropic turbulence.
+Adapted from [4]_.

 Data availability
 -----------------